A withdrawal being "on hold" usually means that your withdrawal cannot be processed due to a hold on your account.

 The five-day hold period will allow the legitimate account owner to detect the security breach and alert Bitfinex.

-- Password resets
+- Password reset;

-- Unlocking a locked withdrawal address or changing an existing address
+- Unlocking a locked withdrawal address or changing an existing address;

-- Requesting a security change through support (2FA reset / email address change / IP whitelisting change)
+- Requesting a security change through support (2FA reset / email address change / IP whitelisting change).

-Upon verifying your identity the withdrawal hold will be lifted as soon as possible.
+Upon verifying your identity, the withdrawal hold will be lifted as soon as possible.